KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

                  - HTTPS - 5989

     Options:
       -n, --namespace TEXT     Namespace for the operation.
-(Default: root/cimv2.
+(Default: root/cimv2).
       -u, --user TEXT          Optional user name for the operation.
-(Default: smilab.
+(Default: smilab).
       -p, --password TEXT      Optional password for the operation.
 (Default;
-                               F00sb4ll.
+                               F00sb4ll).
       -t, --timeout INTEGER    Namespace for the operation.
-(Default: 10.
+(Default: 10).
       --no-ping BOOLEAN        Disable network ping ofthe wbem server before executing the cim request.
-(Default: True.
+(Default: True).
       -d--debug BOOLEAN        Set the debug parameter for the pywbem call.
                                Displays detailed information on the call and response.
-(Default: False.
+(Default: False).
       -c--verify_cert BOOLEAN  Request that the client verify the server cert.
-                               (Default: False.
+                               (Default: False).
       --certfile TEXT          Client certificate file for authenticating with the WBEM server.
 If option specified the client attempts to execute mutual authentication.
 Default:
-                               Simple authentication.
+                               Simple authentication).
       --keyfile TEXT           Client private key file for authenticating with the WBEM server.
 Not required if private key is part of the certfile option.
 Not allowed if no certfile option.
 Default: No client key file.
-Client private key should then be part  of the certfile -h, --help               Show this message and exit.
+Client private key should then be part  of the certfile).
+      -h, --help               Show this message and exit.